kodjozecodeur/tenant-manager/DEPLOYMENT.md

 2. **Environment variables not set**: Make sure all required environment variables are configured in your deployment platform.

 3. **Database connection issues**: Verify that your database URL is correct and the database is accessible from your deployment environment.

+4. **CORS errors**: Ensure your CORS configuration allows requests from your frontend domain.

 ### Checking Deployment Logs